KA ʻIMI ANA

 Transformation that Comes from Within: A Somatic Approach

-Somatics is an approach to transformation through the body, calling in all of the sensations, breathing and holding patterns, emotions, and narratives.
-In the work of Somatics, we learn to identify and name these bodily experiences.
-We re-learn to trust the wisdom that comes through this awareness, and to pay attention to what it is asking from us.
+Somatics can be used as an effective approach to transformation, growth and healing.
+Because of the integration of body and mind, it creates a practical and action-based way to move through change.
+In our work, we leverage the wisdom the whole body, itʻs sensations, holding patterns, emotions, and narratives.
+By listening for more complete cues, we learn to identify and name our bodily experiences and how they have helped us survive in the world.
+This can help us re-learn to trust the wisdom that comes through this awareness, and to pay attention to what it is asking from us.
 We start to discover longings and needs that could have been quieted or suppressed for years, or decades or lifetimes.
 And we begin to intentionally move toward those longings, seeing how our patterns limit us, and embodying a new way of moving through the world.

 Supportive Touch toward Transformation